The Guide to Becoming Enterprise Ready for SaaS Product Managers

 This guide is for SaaS product managers that want to better understand the essential features enterprises expect, ideal timing for going upmarket, build vs. buy considerations, and pricing & packaging implications.

-“Enterprise Readiness” is the ability of a SaaS product to meet the security, compliance, reliability, and support needs of larger customers.
-These organizations are typically businesses of considerable size (>1000 employees) with multi-layered evaluation, procurement, and decision making processes.
+Becoming ”Enterprise Ready" signals the ability of a SaaS product to meet the security, compliance, reliability, and support needs of larger customers.
+These larger customers are typically businesses of considerable size (>1000 employees) with complex evaluation and procurement processes.

-• Enterprise Timing: When to prioritize enterprise readiness.
+- Enterprise Timing: When to prioritize becoming Enterprise Ready

-• Enterprise Personas: Customer profiles that become important as one moves upmarket.
+- Enterprise Personas: Customer profiles that become important when selling to larger organizations

 Insights below are drawn from interviews with product leaders who have successfully navigated the enterprise journey.
 Special thanks to: Thomas Schiavone, Former VP of Product, Sift; Patrick Malatack, Former VP of Product, Twilio; Matt Rinehart, Staff Product Manager, Netlify; Meagan Gamache, VP Product, Render; Lawrence Han, Product Management Lead, Asana; Sean Santschi, Enterprise Product, Motive; JB Volta, Former Staff Software Engineer, Slack; and Mark Tran, Engineering Manager, WorkOS.